 Learn Coffee Flavor Variables

 Caffe Ladro baristas learn coffee flavor variables before they ever learn how to pull espresso or brew coffee.
 Our staff study how each element impacts the cups they make for customers.
-We use the below info-graphic in barista education at Caffe Ladro.
+Our Educators use the below info-graphic in barista education at Caffe Ladro.
 We thought it would help coffee lovers, like you, consider how many aspects affect the coffee flavors you experience.
-We thought it would also help you decode coffee labels.
+Perhaps it will help you decode coffee labels.
 Knowledge of origin, species, varietal, processing methods, roast profile and brewing methods will help you choose beans with the coffee flavors you prefer.

 Our coffee labels include country of origin and the species or varietal of the bean.
 We include the coffee processing method, whether it is a micro lot or blend, the roast and coffee flavor notes.
 Coffee flavor notes are called tasting notes and help customers determine if they might enjoy a coffee before buying it.
 These coffee flavors result naturally from origin, processing method, roasting and brewing.
 We do not add flavors to the coffee, we simply bring out what is present in the bean naturally.
 If you are in our cafes, our baristas are excellent resources to help you find beans you can enjoy at home.
 They will ask you questions about what coffees you like or what you typically order to help guide you to a great choice.